ZJU-Automated-Reasoning-Group/efmc/README.md

 SMT-based Software Model Checking

 ## 1. Introduction
 EFMC is a toolkit for verifying program properties using SMT-based verification engines.
-It implements multiple approaches, including template-based verification, property-directed reachability (PDR), Houdini, and k-induction.
+It implements multiple approaches, such as template-based verification, property-directed reachability (PDR), Houdini, and k-induction.
 Each engine offers distinct advantages for different types of programs and properties.

 ### 1.1 Entrance of the Verifier

-You can try the follwoing command (in a virtual environemnt)
+You can try the following command (in a virtual environemnt)
 ~~~~
 pip install -e .
 ~~~~